Coconut Farming in the Philippines

 The Crop that Shaped the Country’s Economy

-Although the coconut tree is not a native species of the Philippines, it is known there today as the “Tree of Life.”
-This is a well-earned title in a country where the coconut industry provides a livelihood for approximately one-third of the population.
+The coconut tree is not a native species of the Philippines.
+Still the people of the Philippines know it as the “Tree of Life.”
+This is a well-earned title in this country.
+Coconut farming in the Philippines provides a livelihood for approximately one-third of the population.

-The industrialization of coconut production in the Philippines can be traced back to the early 20th century.
-Now, it is the world’s second-largest coconut producer, right behind Indonesia.
-With almost one-third of the land devoted to coconut farming, farmers produce enough for the country to hold a whopping 45% share in world coconut exports.
-Unsurprisingly, the industry dominates a large part of the country’s agriculture sector, employing 3.4 million coconut farmers.
+The industrialization of coconut production in the Philippines began in the early 20th century.
+Now, the country is the world’s second-largest coconut producer, right behind Indonesia.
+Nearly one-third of the land is devoted to coconut farming.
+Farmers produce enough for the country to hold a whopping 45% share in world coconut exports.
+Unsurprisingly, the industry dominates a large part of the country’s agriculture sector.
+The coconut industry employs 3.4 million coconut farmers.

-In 1973 the Philippine Coconut Authority was established.
-This merged all coconut-related government operations into a single agency, with the intention of creating a globally competitive coconut industry through the development of high-value programs—carried out in transparency, with accountability and responsibility—that placed farmers at the fore.
+The Philippine Coconut Authority began in 1973.
+This merged all coconut-related government operations into a single agency.
+Their intention was to create a globally competitive coconut industry.
+They planned to do so through the development of high-value, farmer-centered programs.
+And, they would do it through transparency, with accountability and responsibility.

-Multi-level corruption meant that many of the funds intended to be reinvested in the coconut industry were siphoned out into individual’s pockets.
+Unfortunately, multi-level corruption affected much of the industry.
+Many of the funds intended to be reinvested in the coconut industry were siphoned out into individual’s pockets.
 However, the hefty increase in export revenues that this new era brought nonetheless translated into available financing for the sector:

 “Coconut is one of the two agricultural commodities that earn the country more than a billion dollars in export revenues every year.”